kocheck/Lazy-Export/README.md

 Lazy export is inspired by a feature that was apart of my workflow in sketch.
 I became tired of manually applying export settings across assets and projects.
 So this was born March 21st, locked up in my apartment.

+Lazy export is inspired by a feature that was apart of my workflow in sketch.
+I became tired of manually applying export settings across assets and projects.
+So this was born March 21st, locked up in my apartment.

+### Have a feature request or bug?
+Please feel free to add an issue!
+A PR would work perfectly as well.
+You may noticed in this repo I am talking to my self alot as I use this space to keep learning.
+PR would get it done faster, I just may ask alot of questions. 🤓

 ## What does it do?

 **Lazy Export** allows the user to apply default export settings to selected objects in Figma.